Chapter 7 Design for Reliability of the book Practical Reliability Engineering starts with:

 Either way, the intent at this point is to make sure the design and process to create the product based on the design results in products that perform as the customer expects.

-The same basic set of tools used during verify may take part in the validate step, yet may focus on customer specified evaluations or production variation concerns.
-HALT, HASS, ALT, FRACAS, etc all may play a role.
+The same basic set of tools used during verification may take part in the validation step yet may focus on customer-specified evaluations or production variation concerns.
+HALT, HASS, ALT, FRACAS, etc, all may play a role.

 6. Control – Monitoring and Improving